 Vacuum impregnation involves introducing a material to seal pores in the casting using vacuum or pressure methods.
 It is a cost-effective method and can control porosity in die casting permanently.
 It is a three-step process:

-Vacuum impregnation is the most recommended solution to having pores casting because it is cheap and does not affect the following component’s properties after sealing.
+Vacuum impregnation is the most recommended solution for pores casting because it is cheap and does not affect the following components’ properties after sealing.

-• Functional characteristics: such as fluids or gases flowability.
+- Functional characteristics: such as fluid or gas flowability.

 Tips to Prevent Die Casting Porosity